 An applicant for a programmatic permit would pay a $36,000 processing fee, or $5,000 for a small-impact project, to apply for a permit up to 30 years.
 Additionally a permittee would pay an administration fee ranging from $2,600 to $15,600, depending upon the permit tenure.
 No administration fee would be assessed for a small-impact permit.
 Amortized over the life of a 30-year permit, this would range from $167 per year to $1,720 per year.
 We believe most applicants will seek a 30-year permit to match the life of the project.
 We do not believe this would impose a significant economic impact on these small entities.
 We may lack information on other potential economic impacts to these small entities.
 Therefore, we request comments and information from industry and any other interested parties regarding probable economic impacts of this proposal.

-Although businesses in other business sectors, such as railroads, timber companies, and pipeline companies, could also apply for programmatic permits, we anticipate the number of permit applicants in such sectors to be very small, on the order of one or two per year for each such sector.
-Thus, we anticipate that the rule will not have a significant economic impact on a substantial number of small entities in sectors other than the utility sector as described above.
+Although businesses in other business sectors, such as railroads, timber companies, and pipeline companies could also apply for programmatic permits, we anticipate the number of permit applicants in such sectors to be very small, on the order of one or two per year for each such sector.
+Thus, we anticipate that the proposed rule would not have a significant economic impact on a substantial number of small entities in sectors other than the utility sector as described above.

 a.
-This rule will not have an annual effect on the economy of $100 million or more.
+This proposed rule would not have an annual effect on the economy of $100 million or more.

 b.
-This rule will not cause a major increase in costs or prices for consumers; individual industries; Federal, State, or local government agencies; or geographic regions.
+This proposed rule would not cause a major increase in costs or prices for consumers; individual industries; Federal, State, or local government agencies; or geographic regions.

 c.
-This rule will not have significant adverse effects on competition, employment, investment, productivity, innovation, or the ability of U.S.-based enterprises to compete with foreign-based enterprises.
+This proposed rule would not have significant adverse effects on competition, employment, investment, productivity, innovation, or the ability of U.S.-based enterprises to compete with foreign-based enterprises.

 Unfunded Mandates Reform Act